articoder/MeDoraH_NLP/Text Mining/Text Mining - 1st round with Comments.md

 4. TextRank
 	- TODO

-==Julianne's comment: 1.
-Excellent - there was also some issues with ngrams that need to be kept together and not treated as single words, mostly entities e.g. Atlas Computer Lab , Can we talk about this?
+<mark style="background: #FFB86CA6;">Julianne's comment: 1.
+Excellent - there was also some issues with ngrams that need to be kept together and not treated as single words, mostly entities e.g. Atlas Computer Lab , Can we talk about this?</mark>

 > Jiajie's answer: Yes, as we discussed in the last meeting it is much better to have an accurate form of extracted entities, there are several solutions could be used to help us generate a more accurate keyword: 1.
 Use Frieda's coding and apply the rule-based method, change "Atlas Computer Lab" to "Atlas_Computer_Lab".
 2. Create custom NER model, using Frieda's coding as training data.

-==Julianne's comment: 2.Is there also an approach that could help us to detect highly unusual co-occurring words in the context of an interview or interview corpus?
+<mark style="background: #FFB86CA6;">Julianne's comment: 2.Is there also an approach that could help us to detect highly unusual co-occurring words in the context of an interview or interview corpus?</mark>

 >  Jiajie's answer: This is a very good question.
 This might be related to the 'The Long Tail' issue in statistic and many other data related area, which refers to the rarely seen data points but with great value.
 I will certainly need further research on this.
 >  some initial ideas: 1.
 Using Mutual Information (MI) and Pointwise Mutual Information (PMI) to calculate the degree of association between word pairs.
 2. Create a word co-occurrence network where nodes are words and edges represent co-occurrence strength